dehoyostc/agent-communication-protocol/README.md

 The result is unstructured disclosure, incompatible representations, and no privacy guarantees.

-ACP is an attempt to define the infrastructure layer that makes honest, structured, privacy-preserving agent-to-agent communication possible.
+CARP is an attempt to define the infrastructure layer that makes honest, structured, privacy-preserving agent-to-agent communication possible.

 ---